-Visit the local market with Anna as your guide to learn about the best in-season fruits & vegetables and local products such as Garda DOP olive oil made with freshly pressed Casaliva olives, oranges and lemons from the shores of Lake Garda, tiny plums from Dro in summer, chestnuts from Drena in the fall, and pick up ingredients for your cooking class.
-Take time out to explore the elegant town of Mantova with its grand palazzos, or enjoy a boat trip along Lake Garda and stroll along the pretty lakeside streets of Sirmione.
+During classes, you will learn about the best in-season fruits and vegetables and local products such as Garda DOP olive oil made with freshly pressed Casaliva olives, oranges and lemons from the shores of Lake Garda, tiny plums from Dro in summer and chestnuts from Drena in the fall.
+And along with Anna and Jacques, you will enjoy a wine tasting and pairing at the villa.
+Take time out on your own to explore the elegant town of Mantova with its grand palazzos, or enjoy a boat trip along Lake Garda and stroll along the pretty lakeside streets of Desenzano del Garda.
 Be prepared – this beautiful part of Italy will utterly charm you!

 Anna invites you into her kitchen to teach you her favorite family recipes.
 Learn hands-on along with Anna and prepare antipasti, pasta, main courses and desserts with passion.
 In each class, use only seasonal products from Anna’s garden and the nearby local marketplace.
 And if Anna’s mother is in the kitchen – get ready to prepare her famous handmade pasta and polpettone!